eniallator/Invoice-Generator/README.md

 The optional directive takes in a single argument which is the path to a context variable.
 Then the content within the optional directive will only be shown if the context variable exists, and has a value.

+There is also a counterpart for the optional directive, `optional_not` which does the inverse where if the variable doesn't exist, then the contents will show, otherwise the contents will be omitted.

 For example:

 With the following config: